pr-olga/assignment-backend-horizn/README.md

 You as a backend developer have to deliver the basic logic for this app, which has the following **requirements**:

-1. The desks/rooms could be booked between 9a.m. - 5 p.m. from Mo till Fr (also on holidays).
+1. The desks/rooms could be booked between 9 a.m. - 5 p.m. from Mo till Fr (also on holidays).
 2. The desks/rooms could be booked many times on one day (i.e. X booked it from 9-12 a.m., Y booked it from 3-5 p.m.)
 3. An employee can book **one desk only** at the **certain time** (i.e. it is impossible for one person to book two tables between 9 a.m. and 5 p.m. on the same day)